Deloitte Launches University for Europe, the Middle East and Africa

 Investing in Deloitte staff to develop innovative leaders who will help clients operate in today’s complex marketplace.

-Brussels, 16 December, 2013 – Deloitte today launched Deloitte University Europe, the Middle East and Africa (DU EMEA) to help staff – and ultimately clients – navigate market changes and stay on the leading edge of learning and innovation.
+On 16 December 2013, in Brussels Deloitte launched Deloitte University Europe, the Middle East and Africa (DU EMEA) to help staff – and ultimately clients – navigate market changes and stay on the leading edge of learning and innovation.

 DU EMEA’s curriculum is tailored to the region’s needs to deliver cutting-edge learning that will develop the next generation of international business leaders and advisers.
 Located in Belgium, the university builds on the success of Deloitte University (DU) launched two years ago in Westlake, Texas, USA, which has been attended by more than 50,000 people from over 70 countries.

-“Deloitte University is more than a physical location—it represents the global expansion of a different, and we think better, way of doing business.
-As a professional services organization, we need smart, well-trained people to serve our clients across borders.
-Deloitte professionals are the greatest asset we have, and we’re committed to investing in them and developing them as leaders,” said Barry Salzberg, Global CEO of Deloitte Touche Tohmatsu Limited (DTTL).
+“Deloitte University is more than a physical location – it represents the global expansion of a different, and we think better, way of doing business.
+As a professional services organisation, we need smart, well-trained people to serve our clients across borders.
+Deloitte professionals are the greatest asset we have, and we’re committed to investing in them and developing them as leaders,” said Barry Salzberg, former Global CEO of Deloitte Touche Tohmatsu Limited (DTTL).
 “We launched the first DU in the U.S. two years ago.
 In that short time it’s become successful beyond our highest expectations.
 This second university builds on that success and satisfies a need in Europe, the Middle East and Africa.”

-The programs within the DU EMEA curriculum were designed to ensure that learning remains an integral part of the workplace and is practically applied in the most effective way.
-The curriculum was developed to bring high value to business and includes business development, leadership, functional, and industry learning.
+The programmes within the DU EMEA curriculum were designed to ensure that learning remains an integral part of the workplace and is practically applied in the most effective way.
+The curriculum was developed to bring high value to business and includes business development, leadership, functional and industry learning.

 “The development of an international curriculum at Deloitte University EMEA has been a collaborative effort between member firms,” said Deloitte Netherlands’ Jorrit Volkers, Dean, DU EMEA.
 “Deloitte University EMEA is a place for current Deloitte leaders to inspire and develop the next generation.”

 “Competition for talent in the coming years will be challenging.
-Deloitte University EMEA will help the organization attract and retain talent by distinguishing Deloitte from its competitors.” said Rik Vanpeteghem, Deloitte Belgium CEO.
+Deloitte University EMEA will help the organisation attract and retain talent by distinguishing Deloitte from its competitors,” said Saulius Bakas, Managing Partner at Deloitte Lithuania.
 “We aim to develop comprehensive, innovative and impactful solutions to the challenges faced by clients and by society.
-Both DU EMEA and The Lab are important platforms for sharing experiences and insights that will contribute to those solutions.”
+Both DU EMEA and the Lab are important platforms for sharing experiences and insights that will contribute to those solutions,” added Saulius Bakas.

 - In FY14, nearly 4,000 people are expected to participate in the DU EMEA curriculum.

-- In FY13, learning programs delivered at DU in Westlake, Texas, USA increased the organization’s investment in learning and development by 40 percent.
+- In FY13, learning programmes delivered at DU in Westlake, Texas, USA increased the organisation’s investment in learning and development by 40 percent.